 Introducing #SpikeStudents Educational Spikes We All Know Well

 Years ago, my school had a problem getting cafeteria meals out to students in a timely way.
-It was a design problem occurring when students who forgot their lunch card went to pay.
-Forgetting a lunch card caused a lunch line backup, so a design “spike” was employed by my school.
-To solve the backup, students forgetting their lunch card were not allowed into the lunch line.
+This design problem occurring when students who forgot their lunch card went to pay — forgetting a lunch card caused a lunch line backup.
+To solve this problem a design “spike” was decided upon.
+To solve the problem, students forgetting their lunch card were not allowed into the lunch line.
 Instead, they were asked to go to the school office and get a stamp on their hand and then told to wait until the line was gone before they could get their lunch.
-While the bottleneck was reduced in the lunchline, these forgetful students were punished with a shorter lunch and were temporarily branded with a stamp on their hand.
+While the bottleneck was reduced in the lunch line, these forgetful students were punished by waiting longer and were temporarily branded with a stamp on their hand.

 The year I was asked to use the slips myself, I found that within the first few days of school, a student came into the classroom without their pencil case and I asked them to fill in a materials slip.
 They didn’t have a pencil to fill in the slip and borrowed one from me, displaying incredible irony.
 I wish that pencil example wasn’t a relevant one any longer, but take a look at education twitter and before long you will find educators tweeting out declarations to simply give pencils to students when they need it, no questions asked.
 This story of spiking or making hostile the design of our schools is simple, but very relevant.

-Test items can often act as a spike, especially when the complexity of the tested item is complex, not because of the skill difficulty, but because of untested skill difficulty.
+Test items can often act as a spike, especially when the tested item is complex, not because of the skill difficulty, but because of untested skill difficulty.
 Meaning, something about the test item is difficult but not the skill the student is trying to master.
 Take for example essay writing on demand.
 Students with plenty of background knowledge on the given prompt will fair better than those who know little about the prompt.
-Also consider a pre-algebra student who has incredible number sense will do better on a problem with large or complex numbers than a student with poor number skills, but similar algebra understanding.
-Examples like this are everywhere while the hard work to design and write assessments that assess only what is intended without spiking students is very fruitful.
+Such examples do include students of color and your LGBTQ+ students as the materials may not connect with their lived experiences or even conflict with their culture or values.

 The physical design of assessments themselves have their own learning advantages, disadvantages and unpleasant design.
 Students with a wide range of learning disabilities constantly fight decoding tests against their attention disorder, their photosensitivity, their ability to use handwriting well and so on.
 Imagine an A4 or 8.5×11 inch paper changed to an A3 or 17×11 inch tabloid sized paper, with a single exceptionally clear 14 point font that is printed on a light blue sheet.
 Suddenly, this single-sided test is a map of student learning that nearly all students can navigate with greater ease.
 Yes, anyone of those changes, even just the color of the paper you use, could increase the quality access a student has to their learning and possibly improve results.